bcit-ci/CodeIgniter/user_guide_src/source/libraries/sessions.rst

 			//unsets 'user' from session data.

 			$this->session->unset_userdata(array('user', 'useremail'));
-			//unsets both 'user' nad 'useremail' from the session data.
+			//unsets both 'user' and 'useremail' from the session data.

 	.. method:: has_userdata($item)